facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 <NewArchitectureWarning/>

 :::info
-The creation of a backward compatible TurboModule requires the knowledge of how to create a TurboModule.
+Creating a backward compatible TurboModule requires the knowledge of how to create a TurboModule.
 To recall these concepts, have a look at this [guide](pillars-turbomodules).

-TurboModules only works when the New Architecture is properly setup.
+TurboModules only works when the New Architecture is properly set up.
 If you already have a library that you want to migrate to the New Architecture, have a look at the [migration guide](../new-architecture-intro) as well.
 :::

-Creating a backward compatible TurboModule lets your users continue leverage your library, independently from the architecture they use.
+Creating a backward compatible TurboModule lets your users continue to leverage your library, independently from the architecture they use.
 The creation of such a module requires a few steps:

 1. Configure the library so that dependencies are prepared set up properly for both the Old and the New Architecture.
 1. Update the codebase so that the New Architecture types are not compiled when not available.